MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 This was discovered to be a bad idea, as I was told by a maintainer, or at least the way I was doing it, QMK is not made for multithreading (yet).

-My daughter sleeps a lot during the days, so I decided to step up the level of ambition a bit, can keyboard firmware be reasonably written from "scratch" using Rust I asked myself, and found out that it can.
+My daughter sleeps a lot during the days, so I decided to step up the level of ambition a bit:
+Can keyboard firmware be reasonably written from "scratch" using Rust, I asked myself, and found out that it can.

 ## Overview